 - Open Q&A sessions

-Our courses have a group size of up to 8 participants.
+Our courses have a class size of up to 8 participants for classroom courses and up to 16 participants for virtual courses.

 This allows the trainer to tend to every student individually and to make sure that every student can keep pace with the class.